tock/tock/doc/Getting_Started.md

     $ make format

 from the root of the repository to format all rust code in the repository.
-To format all code (rust and c), run:

-    $ make formatall

 ## Keeping build tools up to date